 What We Do

 Aurora Area Interfaith Food Pantry is committed to providing nutritious food relief to the community in a humanitarian and compassionate manner.
-When surveyed, 96% of clients reported that they were satisfied with the food they received and 94% reported that the food helped their families improve their overall health.
+When surveyed, 99% of clients reported that they were satisfied with the food they received and 93% reported that the food helped their families improve their overall health.
 Read on to learn about how Aurora Food Pantry is ending hunger in our community or scroll to the bottom of this page to see a video of the pantry in action.

 We believe access to fresh, nutritious food is everyone’s right.
 That’s why we distribute food 3 days a week, 51 weeks a year.
 While most pantries allow clients to visit every other week or once a month, clients may visit Aurora Food Pantry once every week.
 That way, if an unexpected need arises, no one has to wait for food.
 Get distribution information here.